-People with IDD need clear, specific information about what a loving relationship looks like, feels like, and sounds like.
-It is not enough to have a list of "don'ts" as in don't have sex or don't date bad people.
+Give clear, specific information about what a loving relationship looks like, feels like, and sounds like.
+It is not enough to have a list of "don'ts" as in "don't have sex" or "don't date bad people."

-Information should be presented that is:

-- at a level your child can understand, with examples and pictures to illustrate points; - layered so information can be built up; and, - consistent and easily accessible.
+Information should be presented at a level your family member can understand, with examples and pictures to illustrate points.
+It needs to be layered so information can be built up, as well as consistent and easily accessible.

-Understanding the differences between the many types of relationships, and what is acceptable within them, is essential.

-It helps to define relationships by their purpose.
+Understanding the differences between the many types of relationships-and what is acceptable within them-is essential; it helps to define relationships by their purpose.

 For example, a doctor provides medical and health care, but does not take their patients out for dinner and a movie.
 On the other hand, a girlfriend is someone in an exclusive romantic relationship you have known long enough to trust.
 It is OK to go out to a movie and dinner with a girlfriend.

 Information can also help prevent abuse.
 Knowing that a caregiver is not allowed to kiss or fondle clients is important for anyone who has a caregiver.
-And, knowing that being treated respectfully is part of a healthy relationship means that being treated disrespectfully becomes part of a bad or abusive relationship.
+Knowing that being treated respectfully is part of a healthy relationship means that being treated disrespectfully becomes part of a bad or abusive relationship.